Way of the Peaceful Warrior

 6 – Forget the limitations the past has set for you

 Don’t believe all of the limitations others have placed on you (whoever they may be – media, family, etc).
-Past experiences shape our limitations if you let them. get rid of that old mentality.
-There is nothing saying that you can’t change and be someone different right now.
+Past experiences define our limitations if you let them.
+Get rid of that old mentality.
+There is nothing saying that you can’t change right now.
 The past is only a shadow in your mind.

 7 – We only have the present moment

 What are you?
 This moment.